jpsalado92/GDS-Resources/gds_tutorials/tutorial1_simpleviz/README.md

 dscc.subscribeToData(drawViz, { transform: dscc.objectTransform });
 ```
 #### 2.2 Concatenate code
 Combine all JavaScript required into a single file by copying the contents of the visualization helper library (`dscc.min.js`) and your `myVizSource.js` file into a new file named `myViz.js`.
-Run the following commands to concatenate the files.<br>
+Run the following commands to concatenate the files.

 **IMPORTANT NOTE: Repeat this step each time you update your visualization code.**

-**Linux/Mac OS concatenation script**
+**Linux/Mac OS script ``concatenate.sh``**
 ```shell script
 cat dscc.min.js > myViz.js
 echo >> myViz.js